 I often get told, “It’s not often you see guys in this industry.”
 Even with that being the case, I absolutely love what I do!
-I love creating something from nothing and seeing how happy it can make couples.
-I take a very laid back approach to the public-facing things like wedding shows and meetings as I know how chaotic the wedding scene is and I really don’t want to add to it for couples.
+The truth is, I love creating something from nothing and seeing how happy it can make couples.
+Normally, I take a very laid back approach to the public-facing things like wedding shows and meetings as I know how chaotic the wedding scene is and I really don’t want to add to it for couples.

 Can you tell us a bit about where you get your design inspiration?